MicahElliott/flickpapr/README.md

 is displayed and stowed away in extended filesystem attributes, which can later be queried.

-I presently run Flickpapr on [i3](https://i3wm.org/) on Arch and CentOS, but used to run it in Gnome (hopefully it still does), and want it to work with any DE.
+I presently run Flickpapr on [i3](https://i3wm.org/) on Arch Linux and CentOS, but used to run it in Gnome (hopefully it still does), and want it to work with any DE.

 I recommend going through these once a month or so to select some faves for future, more permanent desktops BGs.
 There are several